 Both cow and goat milk formula will fulfill your baby's nutritional needs to guarantee a safe and healthy start into life.
-Due to the fact that infant formulas try to imitate human breast milk as closely as possible, cow and goat milk baby formula are fortified in such a way that in the end, they have similar nutritional composition.
+Due to the fact that infant formulas aim to imitate human breast milk as closely as possible, cow and goat milk baby formula are both fortified in a way that results in them having similar nutritional composition.

 If your baby shows signs of discomfort or negative reactions to cow's milk (and no cow milk allergy is diagnosed or suspected), goat milk formula can be a good option, as it tends to be more easily digestible and gentler on the tummy.
 However, before choosing a formula or switching formulas, you should always contact your pediatrician.